laraamohr/NHSDSC/README.md

 2023/12/26

 Code now works on a smaller dataset if only 100000 entries.
 Next steps are trying to write code to create a smaller, randomized dataset from the big, original dataset (diabetes_012_health_indicators_BRFSS2015.csv).

+The original problems seems to be that a dataset with 250000+ entries was being problematic when the program tried to scale the dataframe into arrays of higher dimensions for training.
+The limited computing power we possessed yielded an "not enough memory" error, which I believe refers to RAM.
+Hence, by making the dataset smaller it may be easier to process.
+Splitting the dataset into xtrain, ytrain, xvalidation, and yvalidation sections also seem to be of great help for training a more accurate model.